Beyond the lump: The long journey with breast cancer

 Social challenges

-Delays in seeking medical care reduce the survival chances of the patient.
-This, in turn, causes a need for aggressive treatment, which makes patients susceptible to late effects.
+Delays in seeking medical care reduce survival chances of the patient.
+This in turn, causes a need for aggressive treatment, which makes patients susceptible to late effects.

 A ray of hope

-She serves on the board of the Uganda Women Cancer Support Organisation (UWOCASO) and is a member of the Malaika Angels Group, which provides counselling for cancer survivors and caregivers.
+She is a board member of Uganda Women Cancer Support Organisation (UWOCASO) and a member of the Malaika Angels Group, that counsels cancer survivors and caretakers.

 “I share my breast cancer story because there is a lot of stigma.
 This gives hope to those undergoing treatment that they too can fight and win the battle.
 I owe the strong will I had to fight cancer in 2011 to a breast cancer survivor who talked to me and gave me hope,” she says.